-I’m not sure why exactly, but it dawned on me that I haven’t had tuna casserole in years when I suddenly got this intense urge to make some.
-I used to make it with pasta and tons of cheese.
-But since I don’t really didn’t want to do the carb/fat combo, I thought I’d try a no-noodle version just to see how it would turn out.
+I used to make tuna casserole with pasta and tons of cheese.
+But since I really didn’t want to do the carb/fat combo, I thought I’d try a no-noodle version just to see how it would turn out.

 However, if you are a die-hard noodle fan, feel free to mix in about 2 cups of cooked pasta as it will work well either way.
 And I know that for some of you, this may be a tad on the dry side.
 I like it that way.
 But for those of you who don’t, mixing in a bit more mayo after baking does the trick nicely!